dosyago/chai/README.md

 The code is shared as something you can build upon and adapt to your uses in the open.
 It's not meant as a finished solution, it's meant as a starting point, something to give you ideas for how to implement your own version, or something to plug in to your own open-source work.
 The project was originally called "p2." for "PDF to ...", but it works on a wide range of source documents, including DOCX and (often but not always) XLSX, and so on.
 It doesn't work on HTML or TXT.

+## Pre-requisites

+We assume you have nvm installed to manage node versions.
+The current implementation assumes a Debian set up, but should also work on MacOS.
+I can't remember if there's any modifications required but I know it works on Mac, too.

 ## Use it

 ```sh